bolliebrain/pearceys-picnics/README.md

 - [Google Fonts:](https://fonts.google.com/) was used to import the 'Anybody' and 'Cursive' fonts into the style.css file which are used on all pages of the project.
 - [Font Awesome:](https://fontawesome.com/) was used to add icones for the look and feel as well as UX purposes.
 - [Git:](https://www.git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
-[GitHub:](https://github.com/) is used as the repository for the projects code after being pushed to Git.
+- [GitHub:](https://github.com/) is used as the repository for the projects code after being pushed to Git.
--[Apple Photos](https://www.apple.com/uk/ios/photos/) was used for resizing images and editing photos for the website.
+- [Apple Photos](https://www.apple.com/uk/ios/photos/) was used for resizing images and editing photos for the website.
 - [CloudConvert](https://cloudconvert.com/) was used to edit the format for images and convert for easy loading for the website.

 ## Testing
 -
 ## Deployment
--
+### How this site was deployed

+- In the Github repository, navigate to the Settings tab, then choose Pages from the left hand menu